2.6 C

 In the early 20th century, Långholmen prison adopted a progressive approach.
 It offered education and vocational training to inmates, aiming to equip them with skills for a better life beyond incarceration.

-The prison’s final chapter was written in 1975 when it closed its doors.
+In 1975, the prison closed its doors, writing its final chapter.
 This was driven by changes in Sweden’s penal system and the deteriorating state of the facility.

 Långholmen Island, home to the historic Långholmen prison, offers a serene contrast to the bustling city of Stockholm.
 Renowned for its lush green areas and parkland, the island is nestled amid the heart of Stockholm and surrounded by tranquil waters.